Here’s another page in a budding series on Daoist and Buddhist ritual groups on the Hebei plain south of Beijing!

 - the Gaoqiao village association nearby comes from a former Buddhist temple.

 First, since the Daoist traditions that I will discuss originate in a temple in Gu’an county, I may note that since the 1950s ritual practice in Gu’an (indeed, the county itself) appears much impoverished compared to nearby areas.
-By the 1990s, Gu’an could apparently only boast (and they sure did!) the Qujiaying village association still practising—and they only performed shengguan, not vocal liturgy, with official networking replacing traditional contexts.
+By the 1990s, Gu’an could apparently only boast (and they sure did!) the Qujiaying village association still practising—and they only performed shengguan ritual ensemble music, not vocal liturgy, with official networking replacing traditional contexts.

 Bazhou municipality (formerly Baxian county) just south, however, has remained lively for amateur ritual associations.
 In the area around Xin’an town in the east of the county, near Yongqing, elderly people recalled monks and priests from several of the town temples performing folk rituals, as well as household Daoists.
 Ritual associations on the Hebei plain are mainly village-based; few towns have or had such groups, but by the 1980s several Buddhist-transmitted groups had resumed activity in Xin’an, though they had only preserved shengguan wind ensemble without liturgy.